christophebrucker/authorize_access/README.md

 Evaluate pros/cons for the blockchain to be private / permissioned.
 Define the property of the Healthcare data lake
-Store on the blockchain the access granted by one patient as below :
-    (patient_id, data_address, timestamps)
+Store on the blockchain the access granted by one patient as a tuple (Rust data type) : (patient_id, data_address, timestamps)

 **Bibliography**

 1.Bitcoin: A Peer-to-Peer Electronic Cash System - Satoshi Nakamoto - 2008

 2.Ethereum White Paper - Updated version June 28th 2021

 3.Polkadot : Vision for a Heterogeneous multi-chain-framework - draft 1- Dr. Gavin Wood

 4.Attribute-based Multi-Signature and Encryption for EHR Management : a blockchain-based solution.
 Hao Guo - Wanxin Li - Ehsan Meamari - Chien-Chung Shen - Mark Nejad 1999